HammerLabML/java-median-relational-glvq/README.md

 of _prototypes_ and classifies data by assigning each data point to the class of the closest prototype ([Kohonen, 1995][1]).
 Median versions of LVQ use data points as prototypes, that is: Each prototype corresponds exactly to a data point from the training data.
-This particular implementataion of median LVQ is _relational_, which means that it is solely based on _distances_.
+This particular implementation of median LVQ is _relational_, which means that it is solely based on _distances_.

 The input to this algorithm is a m x m distance matrix D, a number of prototypes per class K and a m x 1 vector of training data labels Y, and the output is an array of prototypes W with K prototypes